Consistent Manifold Representation for Topological Data Analysis: Manifold topology from graph topology

+An alternative approach that has not been fully explored yet would be to construct the Laplace-de Rham operators on $k$-forms directly from the VR-complex.
+This is an alternative to the SEC construction which represents these operators on a basis built from eigenfunction of the Laplace-Beltrami operator.
+Such a construction would allow for the top horizontal arrow to be shown directly.
+Establishing this connection requires defining a discrete analog of differential forms and discrete analogs of the higher-order Laplace-de Rham operators and then showing spectral convergence to the corresponding operators on the manifold.
+One promising construction is the discrete exterior calculus \cite{DEC1,DEC2} but so far only very restricted consistency results have been shown \cite{SPEX,schulz2016convergence}.

 To summarize the above discussion, just as the discrete Laplacian completely determines the graph VR homology, the Laplace-Beltrami operator $\Delta$ completely determines the manifold homology.
 In perfect analogy to the discrete case, the zero-homology of the manifold corresponds to the zero-eigenspace of the Laplace-Beltrami operator.
-This connection is explicitly spectral, and generalizes to higher-order homology groups via the Laplace-de Rham operators on differential forms.
+This connection is explicitly spectral, and we conjecture that the isomorphism generalizes to higher-order homology groups via the Laplace-de Rham operators on differential forms.

-By establishing spectral convergence of the graph Laplacian to the Laplace-Beltrami operator (the bottom horizontal arrow) we complete the first step of the connection between the graph homology and the limiting manifold homology (the top horizontal arrow).
-This is the first step towards establishing topological consistency on non-compact manifolds with arbitrary sampling.
-Moreover, this crucial first step also strongly suggests the consistency of the higher-order homology.
-However, for the higher-order homology, the consistency is not yet explicitly spectral, so the top horizontal arrow in the above diagram remains a conjecture for the higher-order homology.
-Establishing this connection via explicit spectral convergence requires defining a discrete analog of differential forms and discrete analogs of the higher-order Laplace-de Rham operators and then showing spectral convergence to the corresponding operators on the manifold.
-One promising construction is the discrete exterior calculus \cite{DEC1,DEC2} but no consistency results have been shown yet.